Kalidhor/Voider/README.md

 oldklickers@gmail.com

-The Team consits of one programmer and one designer for the logos and blender models.
+The team consits of one programmer and one designer for the logos and blender models.